 Many textbook pictures show the moon abnormally close to the earth.
 Therefore the arrows representing the moon's gravitational forces on the earth are clearly non-parallel.
-But in the actual situation, drawn to scale, the moon is so far away relative to the size of the earth that those arrows in the diagram would be indistinguishable from parallel.
+But in the actual situation, drawn to scale, the moon is so far away relative to the size of the earth that those arrows in the diagram would be indistinguishable (to the eye) from parallel.

 Misconceptions lead to false conclusions

 These bulges distort the shape of the solid earth, and also distort the oceans.
 If the oceans covered the entire earth uniformly, this would almost be the end of the story.
 But there are land masses, and ocean basins in which the water is mostly confined as the earth rotates.
-This is where rotation does come into play, but not because of inertial effects, as textbooks would have you think.
+This is where rotation does come into play in ocean tides, but not because of inertial effects, as textbooks would have you think.
 Without continents, the water in the ocean would lag behind the rotation of the earth, due to frictional effects.
 But with continents the water is forced to move with them.
 However, the frictional drag is still important.
 Water in ocean basins is forced to "slosh around", reflecting from continental shelves, setting up ocean currents and standing waves that cause water level variations to be superimposed on the tidal bulges, and in many places, these are of greater amplitude than the tidal bulge variations.

 What's missing?Too often textbooks try to toss off the tides question with a superficial analysis that ignores some things that are absolutely essential for a proper understanding.
 These include:

 So why are there tidal bulges on opposite sides of earth?For a while we will set aside the complications of the actual earth, with continents, and look a the simpler case of an initially nearly spherical earth entirely covered with water.
-If this rotates on its axis there's equatorial bulge of both earth and water, but we will treat this as a "baseline" shape upon which tidal bulges are superimposed.
+If this rotates on its axis there's equatorial bulge of both earth and water, but we will treat this as a "baseline" shape upon which tidal bulges due to the earth and sun are superimposed.
 It's shape is produced by its own gravitation and rotation on its axis.
 The distortions of this baseline shape are called tidal effects and are entirely due to the gravitational forces of the moon and sun acting upon the earth.

 The distortion of water and earth that we call "tidal bulges" is the result of deformation of earth and water materials at different places on earth in response to the combined gravitational effects of moon and sun.
 It is not simply the size of the force of attraction of these bodies at a certain point on earth that determines this.
 It is the variation of force over the volumes of materials (water and earth) of which the earth is composed.
-Some books call this variation the differential force or tide-generating force (TGF) or tidal force.
+Some books call this variation the differential force or tide-generating force (TGF) or simply tidal force.